 Day 2: Tabo – Dhankar

 Located on the banks of Spiti river, Tabo is a dreamy village with humble roads and hospitable locals.
-Tabo has ancient attractions and things of religious importance.
+Tabo has ancient attractions and things of religious importance that would certainly make your Spiti trip all the more special.

 Elevation: 3280 meters